Microno95/desolver/README.rst

 This is a python package for solving Initial Value Problems using various numerical integrators.
 Many integration routines are included ranging from fixed step to symplectic to adaptive integrators.

-Implicit integrators are intended for release 4.0, but that's far off for now.

 Documentation
 =============